Estimated reading time: 5 minutes

 All this is just a little drop in the ocean, but if we all do as much as we can, wherever we live, whatever job we do, we might be able to avoid the predicted catastrophe human beings as heading to.

 Some associations are doing an awesome job in education and beach/ocean clean up, or even creating marine parks worldwide.
-For more information, or to get involved, check these links: Trash Hero, Project Aware, Mission Blue
+For more information, or to get involved, check these links: Trash Hero or Mission Blue

 To learn more about the islands of trash and the project created to get rid of it, it’s here: The Ocean Cleanup